-Today, the quarry is filled by natural underground springs.
+Today, the quarry is filled with ground water.
 Tidal pools harbor snails, hermit crabs, and sea stars.
 Weather-beaten bluffs make up a low rocky coastal shelf covered in bayberry, greenbriar, and shadbush, and during storms, waves crash over the rocky shore.

 Follow two and a half miles of trails and get a glimpse of the reservation’s natural wonders.
-Elsewhere, the adjacent state park operates a small visitor center and museum that tells the story of Cape Ann’s historic granite industry.
+The adjacent Halibut Point State Park operates a small visitor center and museum that tells the story of Cape Ann’s historic granite industry.

 When to Visit